 You might be surprised to learn that you can.

-It’s a practice known as IP fingerprinting and it can help to bring laser focus to your marketing efforts.
+With IP Fingerprint, you can see which companies are looking at your website.
+This can help to bring laser focus to your marketing efforts.

-IP fingerprinting is a method of finding out who has visited your website by looking at the clues they leave behind.
+IP Fingerprint is a service that allows you to find out which companies have visited your website by looking at the clues they leave behind.
 Every computer that accesses the internet does so with an IP address.
 In larger organisations, this IP address will be linked to the company network.
 This allows website owners to see which companies are accessing their website, how they found them and what pages they are looking at.
 In other words, solid gold leads for your sales team.

 How does this help generate leads?

 IP Fingerprint is perfect for B2B companies.
 It can help to generate new leads and give you the insight needed to close sales.
 Imagine a company is looking at the services on your website but never gets in touch.
 Through IP Fingerprint, you can then identify which companies are interested in you and which services they are looking for.
 It’s like saving abandoned shopping carts but for B2B leads.